 - Combine remaining sugar, flour, and salt in the bowl of a stand mixer fitted with a dough hook.

 - Add milk mixture and vanilla.
 With mixer running, add room-temperature butter.
-(Reserve some for brushing over the bread at the end.)
+(Reserve some butter for buttering medium bowl to let dough rise and for brushing over the bread at the end.)

-- Add 3/4 water as dough and begin mixing for 1 minute until dough comes together.
+- Add water as dough is forming and begin mixing for 1 minute until dough comes together.

 - Knead on medium-high speed until dough is silky, about 5 minutes.

 - Brush a medium bowl with some melted butter; place dough in bowl.
-Brush top of dough with remaining melted butter; cover with plastic wrap.
+Brush top of dough with remaining melted butter; cover with plastic wrap or towel.

 - Let dough rise in a warm, draft-free area until doubled in size, 1–1 1/2 hours (or 2–2 1/2 hours if dough has been refrigerated).